goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 [Graph Width Visualizer](http://www.graphwidth.com/).

 **Non-examples:**
 Your visualization project should do something *new*.
-For example, visualizing different sorting algorithms has been done to death by others, so if that's your idea, you need to 1) give me 50 links to existing visualizations of this topic, and 2) provide a very strong argument about why your visualization idea is better.
+For example, visualizing different sorting algorithms has been done to death by others, so if that's your idea, you need to 1) give me 20 links to existing visualizations of this topic, and 2) provide a very strong argument about why your visualization idea is better.

 **What you get out of it:**
 - In-depth understanding of some non-trivial algorithms and mathematical concepts.
+(You will likely visualize something that you haven't seen before)
 - Experience with software development and UX design.
-- Visually pleasing products that you can use to explain algorithmic concepts to your friends and family, and I can use to explain them to students and researchers.
+- Visually pleasing products that you can use to explain algorithmic concepts to your friends and family.

 **What you need to bring:**
 - Interest in graphical design, gamification, as well as teaching.
 - Good mathematical background.
-- For a Master thesis, you need to have taken at least one advanced course or seminar in algorithms, complexity, or graph theory.
+- For a Master thesis, you need to have taken at least one advanced course or seminar in algorithms, complexity, graph theory, or a related course.

 Since I want the results of visualization projects to be as accessible as possible, the applications will be browser-based and therefore use JavaScript (or a suitable other language, such as Python, in combination with WebAssembly).
 All products generated in your projects are developed under an open-source license, and when they're ready will be publicly available.